 Postharvest handling begins immediately following a collection and good practice is essential to maximise the quality and longevity of the collection.
 Transport seeds or fruits as quickly as possible to the processing and storage facility.
 During transport, protect the material from physical, moisture and temperature damage.
 Ensure that seed is not physically damaged by heavy objects or careless actions.
 For the most part, seed collections should be kept cool and dry.
 This is usually achieved by keeping the seeds in the shade, but in very hot weather they may need to be artificially cooled e.g. kept in a cooler (at no less than 15°C if fleshy-fruited, and no less than 5°C otherwise).
 Do not leave seeds in a vehicle in full sun as it may overheat; exposure to sustained high temperatures can reduce viability.
 The collecting vehicle should be parked in the shade, or at the very least, the windscreen shaded.
-Try to maintain a dry and cool environment and circulate air.
+Try to maintain ventilation around the collections at all times.
+Vehicle air conditioning is useful to maintain a dry and cool environment and circulate air.
 Damp collections should be spread out on newspaper as soon as possible to dry naturally, either outside in the shade or inside in a well ventilated room.
 A temperature data logger can be used to monitor the conditions during the post-harvest period; this is often useful during shipping collections to determine whether seeds have experienced high temperature (which may explain poor viability).
 If seeds requiring further maturation are still attached to plant stems, the cut stems can be placed in water for a few days.